Eschatologue/CM_wiki/docs/gameplay/phb/actions/options.md

 **Cost:** :rsc-action: Action

 When you take the Dodge action, you focus entirely on avoiding attacks.
-Until the start of your next turn, any :d20-attack: **Attack Roll** made against you has disadvantage if you can see the attacker, and you make Dexterity :d20-save: **Saving Throw**s with advantage.
+Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker, and you make Dexterity :d20-save: **Saving Throw**s with advantage.
 You lose this benefit if you are incapacitated (as explained in the appendix) or if your speed drops to 0.

 ---